|Hannah Winbolt and her Family

 It was around 1850 that William moved his family again, to Great Moor where they are recorded in the 1851 census.
 The family continued to grow: the 1861 census lists sons William (18), John (14) George (13), James (8), Thomas (6) and Robert (8 months) as well as daughters Ann (23), Sarah (17), Mary (15), Eliza (3) and Jane (2).
 Two more daughters, Martha and Emma, were born before William died in 1870 in his early fifties.
 His widow Sarah died in 1895, by which time her eldest sons had achieved a fairly comfortable life for the family.

 His address in 1881 was 21 Buckingham Street, Heaviley, and daughter Elizabeth had been joined by a son, Harry.
 The firm flourished, erecting many of the buildings that we know in the Davenport area today.
-By 1891 they had moved to a larger house, 62a Bramhall Lane in Cale Green, and by 1901 a still-larger one at 207 Bramhall Lane, by which time Harry, aged 25, was working in the firm.
+By 1891 they had moved to a larger house, 62a Bramhall Lane in Cale Green, and by 1901 a still-larger one at 207 Bramhall Lane, by which time Harry, aged 25, was a partner in the firm.
 They established business premises on Winifred Road, off Bramhall Lane, on the site of the present electricity sub-station.

 An advert from the Manchester Guardian, 1907. £22.10s would be the annual rent.

 By 1911 William and Martha were sharing a large house at 2 Devonshire Park Road, Davenport with their daughter Elizabeth and her husband Ernest Brown, an engineering draughtsman.
 William died in 1917, leaving an estate worth £23,145.
 Elizabeth Brown died in 1946, at 'The Bungalow' 51 Egerton Road, Davenport.